 3. Lien and Notice Requirements and Deadlines Are Different in Every State

 This is a familiar refrain for regular readers of the Construction Payment Blog.
 We bring this point up a lot because 1) it’s true, and, 2) it’s a major stumbling block that can have a tremendous impact on your ability to get paid what you’ve earned.

 Every state’s lien law is different.
 It doesn’t matter what your role is (general contractor, subcontractor, material supplier, or equipment rental), and it doesn’t matter which aspect of lien rights we’re talking about (preliminary notices, waivers, mechanics liens, or bond claims).

 Everything is different, and if you’re working on a job in a different state than where you normally work, you must be aware that the way things work there can be vastly different from what you’re used to.

-Click on the button below to download the Disaster Recovery Cheat Sheet, an essential resource for any contractor that’s thinking about getting involved in an out-of-state reconstruction effort due to the many natural disasters that have recently happened coast-to-coast.
+Click to download the Disaster Recovery Cheat Sheet, an essential resource for any contractor that’s thinking about getting involved in an out-of-state reconstruction effort due to the many natural disasters that have recently happened coast-to-coast.